gemeofficial/gemeblog/blog/2025-07-21-how-to-use-compost-correctly/index.md

 ### Preparing Your Garden for Compost

-Before applying compost, clear the area of weeds and debris.
+Before applying compost, make sure compost is completely finished and mature, then, clear the area of weeds and debris.
 Loosen the topsoil with a garden fork or hoe to help compost mix in easily.

+How do you know if your compost is ready to use?
+Please jump to **[What does finished compost look and smell like?](#6-what-does-finished-compost-look-and-smell-like)**.

 ### [How to Use Compost in Garden Beds](https://www.geme.bio/blog/how-to-use-compost)